jakobbossek/ecr/README.md

 print(result)
 ```

-More examples are provided within the package.
+More examples are provided are located in inst/examples.

 ## Contact